We’re headed into that time of year again: stuffy, runny noses; sneezing; coughing; fever. You get the picture: Cold Season.

-But back to Wikipedia for a moment.
-It says that “Colds” got their name in the 16th century, due to the association between the onset of symptoms and exposure to cold weather.
-(Ah, the Information Age!)
-Besides that cool piece of trivia, here’s what I want you to know about Colds…
+“Colds” got their name in the 16th century, due to the association between the onset of symptoms and exposure to cold weather.
+Besides that cool piece of trivia, here’s what you need to know about Colds…

 The Math of Colds